-ENVIRONMENTAL SCIENCE\
+ENVIRONMENTAL SCIENCE

-The Environmental Science major offers a BS degree to students interested in understanding and managing the interactions between the natural environment and human societies.
+The Environmental Science major offers a B.S. degree to students interested in understanding and managing the interactions between the natural environment and human societies.
 The program creates a foundation using environmental science, biology, chemistry, geology, and statistics courses followed by additional work in these areas as well as ecology, math, and physics.
 The major encourages students to select one or two areas of interest and build their program around those areas.
 In addition, students develop excellent writing and oral presentation skills throughout their coursework and, especially, in their senior project.
 A grade of C- or higher must be earned in all courses in the major.
 Our graduates are prepared for careers in environmental management and protection as well as programs in environmental science and related programs.

-B.S. in Environmental Science REQUIRED MAJOR COURSES 38-39 Semester Hours
+B.S. in Environmental Science REQUIRED MAJOR COURSES

-Required courses:
+Required courses.

-BIO 110/110L Principles of Biology I 4
+BIO 110/110L General Biology: Ecology and Population Biology 4

-BIO 120/120L Principles of Biology II 4
+BIO 120/120L General Biology: Cellular and Molecular Biology 4

 CHE 103/103L Principles of Chemistry I 4

 ENV 220 Environmental Assessment 3

 ENV 301 Environmental Policy 3

 ENV 380 Environmental Seminar 3

 ENV 395 Internship II 2

-ENV 494 Senior Project I 2

-ENV 495 Senior Project II 2

-GEOL 101/101L or Physical Geology or
+GEOL 101/101L Physical Geology 4

-GEOL 105/105L Historical Geology 4
+or GEOL 105/105L Historical Geology

 PHYS 103/103L Concepts of Physics 4

+SCI 494 Senior Project I 3

+SCI 495 Senior Project II 2

 Choose restricted electives from at least 2 prefixes.

-BIO 240 or higher CHE 104/104L or higher ECOL 200 or higher ENV 300 or higher GEOL 200 or higher (GEOL 101 or 105 can be taken if not already taken as a required course) MAT 211 or higher numbered course PHYS 104/10L or higher numbered course
+BIO 240 or higher

+CHE 104/104L or higher

+ECOL 200 or higher

+ENV 300 or higher

+GEOL 200 or higher (GEOL 101 or 105 can be taken if not already taken as a required course)

+MAT 121 or higher numbered course

+PHYS 104/10L or higher numbered course